 Sponsorship: The Program’s core support is provided by a generous gift from Italy’s Ministry for Environment, Land and Sea.
 Additional project-specific funding comes from a variety of federal agencies, private foundations, and Harvard sources.
 The administrative home for the Program is the Mossavar-Rahmani Center for Business and Government at Harvard’s Kennedy School of Government.

-William Clark is the Harvey Brooks Professor of International Science, Public Policy and Human Development at the Kennedy School of Government and co-director of SSP.
+William C. Clark is the Harvey Brooks Professor of International Science, Public Policy and Human Development at the Kennedy School of Government and co-director of SSP.
 He leads SSP’s Initiative on Innovation and Access to Technologies for Sustainable Development.
 His research focuses on linking science and technology to management and policy action for sustainability.

 N. Michele Holbrook is Charles Bullard Professor of Forestry in the Department of Organismic and Evolutionary Biology.
 She led SSP’s Initiative on Integrated Use of Land and Water Resources.
 Her research focuses on the productivity of plants under drought, adaptations used by plants to obtain and transport water, and the interactions of nutrient and water uptake.

 Michael Kremer is the Gates Professor of Developing Societies in the Department of Economics and co-director of SSP.
-He leads SSP’s Clean Water, Human Health, and Sustainable Development Initiative.
+He led SSP’s Clean Water, Human Health, and Sustainable Development Initiative.
 His research examines health and education in developing countries using randomized evaluation of public policy interventions to rigorously evaluate government and NGO activities and their impact.

 Henry Lee is a Senior Lecturer in Public Policy and the Jassim Jaidah Family Director of the Environment and Natural Resources Program at the Kennedy School of Government.
 He leads SSP’s Initiative on Sustainable Development of the Energy Sector in China and Biofuels and Globalization.
 His work focuses on energy policy, transportation, and public infrastructure projects in developing countries.